-The more land you purchase, the higher your tax will be.
+Consider how much your barndominium will cost in taxes?
+The more land you purchase, the higher your taxes will be.
 Plus, not only do you need to pay tax on the land but also on the improvements you make upon it.
 This includes your Barndominium as well as anything else you build on it.
 So, the larger the land, the higher your tax payments will be.

-Just because you own the land, this doesn’t mean that you own the mineral rights beneath it.
-Without knowing about this beforehand, you could wake up with an oil rig or drill disrupting your land.
+Just because you own the land doesn’t mean you own the mineral rights beneath it.
+Without knowing this beforehand, you could wake up with an oil rig or drill disrupting your land.

 The more land you have, the more costs you’re likely to incur.
-Higher tax, longer labor times and therefore costs, more materials needed to build your Barndominium.
-These are just a few of the factors that will affect how much you’ll need for your budget.
+Higher taxes, longer labor times, and more materials needed to build your Barndominium.
+These are just a few factors that will affect how much you’ll need for your budget.

 Then there are all the contingencies to account for.
 You might opt for a smaller piece of land because it’s all your budget will allow for.
 However, this can become a big regret in the long run.

-If you want to get a larger amount of land with a small budget, consider a loan.
-However, bear in mind that you might not always be accepted for a loan and therefore should hold off making an offer before you know the funds are available.
+If you want to get a larger amount of land with a small budget, consider a loan on your barndominium.
+However, remember that you might not always be accepted for a loan and, therefore should hold off making an offer before you know the funds are available.

 Overall, the average space you’ll need to build your Barndominium is 8,600 square feet.
-This might slightly increase or decrease depending on your family requirements.
+This might slightly increase or decrease depending on your barndominium floor plan that you choose and what you plan to do with the land around you.
 However, there is much more to consider than just the size of the land.